Orders of Protection Lawyers - Joliet - Will County, IL

 It is not uncommon for individuals to abuse the Order of Protection court and file false or incorrect Orders of Protections in cases where Parental Allocation or Custody is at issue.
 This frequently occurs when there is a Divorce or Legal Separation or Parentage Action on file.
 Your best resource if you are dealing with a false order of protection is to contact an attorney to defend yourself.
 Orders of Protections can have serious and far-reaching consequences.

-The attorneys at Henderson Law & Mediation have extensive knowledge of orders of protections, including their defense.
+The attorneys at Henderson & Mehta Law and Mediation Center have extensive knowledge of orders of protections, including their defense.
 Please call us today to discuss your Order of Protection Defense.